-PM10 is continuously monitored with a Rupprecht & Patashnick Co.
-Ltd. TEOM Series 1400AB Ambient Particulate Monitor.
-The TEOM cap, case and air temperatures were set at 40 $^{\rm O}$ C in line with national ambient air quality monitoring protocols.
+PM{10} is continuously monitored with a Rupprecht & Patashnick Co.
+Ltd. TEOM Series 1400AB Ambient Particulate Monitor or a ThermoElectron Corp FH62 C14 Beta Attenuation Monitor.

+The TEOM cap, case and air temperatures were set at 40 $^{\circ}$ C in line with national ambient air quality monitoring protocols.
 The TEOM PM10 size selective inlet was 3 m above ground level.
-The instrument is set to record particulate matter concentrations as $\mu g/m^3$ at $0^{\rm O}$ C and 1 atmosphere pressure.
+The instrument is set to record particulate matter concentrations as $\mu g/m^3$ at 0 $^{\circ}$ C and 1 atmosphere pressure.
 As recommended in the Good Practice Guide for Air Quality Monitoring and Data Management (MfE 2000) a high volume sampler has been collocated at the Masterton site since April 2003 in order to provide a baseline comparison.

-Carbon monoxide is continuously monitored using an CO Gas Filter Correlation Infrared Analysers.
+Carbon monoxide is continuously monitored using CO Gas Filter Correlation Infrared Analysers.
 The instrument has an internal zero air scrubber with a zero air supply for zero checks and a span gas for span checks.
 Span gas (40 ppm CO) is supplied using BOC Gases Limited β -Grade CO gas.
 The sample inlets for the instrument are approximately 3 m above ground level alongside the NOx inlet.
 All CO data is recorded as parts per million (ppm).